UTTELTPilots & ProjectsEduTools Platform

 Impression of the Edutools platform (mock-up image)

-The following institutions are also participating in the PoC:
+The following institutions are currently participating in the pilot project:

 Contact

-For more information about this project, please visit the SURF website (currently only in Dutch).
-Please contact the TELT team if you want to know more about this project, or if you want to stay updated about the outcomes.
+For more information about this project, please read this article on the Learning & Teaching Portal or visit the SURF website (currently only in Dutch).
+Please contact the TELT team if you want to know more about this project, if you would like to contribute or if you want to stay updated about the outcomes.